 Because burns are a common hazard related to microwave oven use, make sure children know how to use a microwave oven safely.

-- Make sure the microwave oven is on a sturdy stand — one that's low enough for kids.
+- Make certain the microwave oven is on a sturdy stand — one that's low enough for kids.
 If children need to reach too high, they may pull a hot dish down on themselves.